trlafleur/Sensor_D6100/README.md

 My system has 63 active zones, most are using wireless Ademco-5800 series sensors

-It read and parses serial data from the alarm and format them into MySensor messages.
+It read's and parses serial data from the alarm and format them into MySensor messages.

    This is running on a MoteinoMEGA, and connect to the D6100 via a TTL serial interface.